 For an informative overview of all our current itineraries to this country--and how to choose among them--see Field Guides Brazil Tours.

-Introducing the first of our brand-new, boat-based Great Rivers of the Amazon birding voyages!
+This is one of several of our boat-based Great Rivers of the Amazon birding voyages in augurated in 2015.

 Just to whet your whistle, a couple of the special missions we'll accept are finding the as-yet-undescribed shrike-vireo Bret discovered several years ago (he predicts it will occur on the right bank of the Aripuana...), and also the ultra-rare Dwarf Marmoset (Cebuella humilis), a highly distinctive primate ancestral to the evolution of most of the Amazonian marmosets.
 There will be a great deal more!